 View a sample appraisal

-A home purchase is the largest, single investment most people will ever make.
+Purchasing a Townhome, Condo or Coop is one of the largest, single investment most people will ever make.
 Whether it's a primary residence, a second vacation home or an investment, the purchase of real property is a complex financial transaction that requires multiple parties to pull it all off.